Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Memory Management/Allocation/Non-contiguous/Paging protection.md

 V --> valid
 i --> invalid

+* OS provide protection bit with a help of v and i.
+* v == 1, v == 0.
+* While creating a page table, if page belong to the process then we need to put 1 for protection.
-4,5,6 are no longer belong to th
+* 4,5,6 are no longer belong to the process, so it's invalid.